LLZZWW6688/hello-wrold/README.md

 # hello-wrold
-#I am new here,please teach me more ,thank you.
+I am new here,please teach me more ,thank you. code will continue to develop,should learn more practice more.